Santuario de Santa María Magdalena

 As well as the cathedral itself, the views across the surrounding countryside and mountains are stunning, and you can sit on the terrace of the restaurant next door to take in the scenery.

-View from door Santuario de Santa María Magdalena
+View from the door of the Santuario de Santa María Magdalena in Novelda

 What else is there to do in Novelda?